Trackunit/developer-hub/sdk-docs/iris-app-sdk-reference/extension-points-1.md

 # Report Extension Point

-The Report Extension Point allows you to add a new Report Tile on the Reports screen within Trackunit Manager.
+The Report Extension Point allows you to add a new report to the Reports screen within Trackunit Manager.
 The extension is controlled in the extension-manifest.ts file.

 [block:image]
 {